pachyderm/pachyderm/doc/docs/master/deploy-manage/deploy/ingress/index.md

   it is the recommended option to use with Pachyderm.

 !!!
 Warning
-    Kubernetes supports multiple ingress controller options, and you are free to pick the one that works best for your environment.
+    Kubernetes supports multiple ingress controller options.
+You are free to pick the one that works best for your environment.
     However, not all of them
     might be fully compatible with Pachyderm.
-    In particular, it must support gRPC protocol (for `pachd`) and WebSockets (for `dash`)
+    In particular, it must support gRPC protocol (for `pachd`).

 !!!
 Info
     No ingress controller is deployed by default with the default helm chart.